KuroganeToyama/blog/src/content/blog/2025-07-28-animusic-club.md

 For someone who *adores* anime/video game music and barely gives a shit about pop music, I knew that I had found *my* club.
 I knew that no matter what happens, no matter the cost, I *have* to attend the concert **every single term**.

-And thus begins my newfound goal in life.
+And thus began my newfound goal in life.
 Ever since that fateful winter, whenever March, July, and November approaches, I have always looked forward to the EOT concert.
 And I have never once failed to attend an EOT concert. **Not a single one of them**.

 Whenever the concert posters begin to appear around campus, I always take a picture of it and try to figure out what songs/tracks would be performed in the concert.